larkinmaxim/RepoSetupandUpdate/README.md

 <summary><strong>Step 4 Details - What it does and timing</strong></summary>

 **What it does:**
-- Clones repository branch `stage-ac` to `TEST/` folder
+- Clones repository branch `stage-ac` to `TEST/` folder using shallow clone (--depth 1)
+- Shallow clone downloads only the latest commit for faster, more reliable cloning
 - Configures Git settings for optimal performance
 - Handles existing directories with user confirmation

-⏱️ **Time Required:** This step can take up to 20 minutes due to the large size of the cloned repository.
+⏱️ **Time Required:** Shallow clone significantly reduces download time and is more reliable on unstable connections.
+Typically completes in 2-5 minutes.

 </details>